 - b) A person's faith could change throughout life just as everything else in a person's life changes. - 2.
 Depending on which statement fits best for you, how will this influence your teaching? - 3.
-As you think about the individual Bible study participants, which of the four methods (devotional, historical, literary, Lutheran) outlined in Opening the Book of Faith would the participants be more familiar? - 4.
-With which of the four methods are you most familiar?
+As you think about the individual Bible study participants, with which method of studying the Bible would they be most familiar? (eg. question-answer, lecture, reading and reflecting, etc.) - 4.
+With which method are you most familiar?
 How will this influence your teaching? - 5.
 Draw a Faith-Life Graph.
-The purpose of the faith-life graph is to identify the ups and downs of your life and noting where you perceived God in those events.
+The purpose of the faith-life graph is to identify the ups and downs of your life and to note where you perceived God in those events.
 Sometimes, it is during the painful times in our lives when it seems as though God is absent.
 At other times, the most difficult experiences have provided a strong sense of the sustaining presence of God.
 Thus, if we were to draw a graph of our experiences and combine it with a graph of our sense of God's presence or activity in our lives, we might find lines coinciding or diverging at various places.

-The faith-fife graph is intended to be an image of our experience, a visual way of recalling the important events or pivotal moments in our life, and allowing us to reflect on our life experience theologically.
+The faith-life graph is intended to be an image of our experience, a visual way of recalling the important events or pivotal moments in our life, and allowing us to reflect on our life experience theologically.
 It will not be exhaustive of all that has occurred in our life, nor does it need to reveal more than we wish to share.
 It is intended to be a brief document from which we can speak and share some insights about our life from both an experiential and theological perspective.
 It is probably easier to do a faith-life graph chronologically, perhaps in decades.
 Those of us who have lived longer will have more decades upon which to reflect.

-Those of us who have lived longer will have more decades upon which to reflect It might look a little like the example below.
+It might look a little like the example below.
 Some people may prefer to use a nonlinear graph, perhaps a circle, a spiral or a pie graph.
 The idea is to use the format that works for you as you communicate something about your life events and what they mean to you.

 The straight line provides a baseline for the graph.
-The dotted line represents the emotional depiction of life experiences, while the dashed line represents the spiritual/theological depiction of life experiences.
-Alternatively, you may choose to use one color to represent the emotional meaning of the graph and another color to represent the spiritual/theological meaning of the graph.
+The dotted line represents the emotional depiction of life experiences, while the dashed line represents the spiritual/theological depiction of those same experiences.
+Alternatively, you may choose to use one color to represent the emotional meaning of the graph and another color to represent the spiritual/theological meaning.
 Once you have drawn the graph reflect on the statements below:

-- a) Observing my Faith-Life Graph, I notice . . .
+- a) Observing my faith-life graph, I notice . . .

 - b) My greatest joy grows from . . .

 - c) I got through my worst moments . . .

 - d) I believe that my life . . .

 - e) I experience God . . .

 - f) Other comments and reflections that arise from your Faith-Life Graph . . .

-Take the opportunity to share your Faith-Life Graph with at least one other person.
+Take the opportunity to share your faith-life graph with at least one other person.
 Reflect on the experience of sharing.
 How does this exercise influence how you responded to Question 1 above?